-Bertram, A.; Glüge, R.: Gradient Materials with Internal Constraints (submitted)
+Bertram, A.; Glüge, R.: Gradient Materials with Internal Constraints.
+Mathematics and Mechanics of Complex Systems (to appear)

-4.1 Mechanical Internal Constraints
+6.1 Mechanical Internal Constraints

 The theory of internal constraints as it is described in, e.g., TRUESDELL/ NOLL sect.
 30 (1965), is a useful tool for the description of incompressible materials, inextensible composites, and many more material classes.
 It provides us with a basis upon which both theoretical and practical investigations can be developed.
 Particularly, it provides a change of the structure of the basic balance equations, which can be helpful for the construction of solutions of the field problem.
-This way, the only non-homogeneous universal solutions for simple materials are those for constrained materials32.
+This way, the only non-homogeneous universal solutions for simple materials are those for constrained materials40.